TheMaximalBeing/aoe2-bo-simulator/readme.md

 - If stockpiles go too negative then you cannot afford something and should either delay it or adjust you villager numbers.
 A slightly negative stockpile might be ok if you manually drop off resources.
-- If your economy not balanced then change your villager numbers.
+- If your economy is not balanced then change your villager numbers.
 - If stockpiles are floating then consider going feudal faster or add more farms.
 - Build enough houses so that the population headroom doesn't go negative